Nael-Studio/nael-platform/packages/orm/README.md

 3. Haven't already been recorded in the driver-provided seed history store.

 The Mongo driver persists history in the same database (collection `orm_seed_history` by default), guaranteeing idempotent startups across deployments.
 You can still resolve the runner manually via `getSeedRunnerToken()` if you need to trigger seeds on demand.

+> **Auto-discovery.** Seed classes decorated with `@Seed` are picked up automatically when their modules are imported.
+You can still pass an explicit `seeds` array to `OrmModule.forRoot` if you want to restrict execution to a subset.